youneslaaroussi/TasteThreads/PRIVACY.md

 ## 2. Information we collect

-We collect information in several ways: (a) you provide it directly, (b) it is collected automatically when you use the app, and (c) it is received from third parties such as Firebase, Yelp, and WhatsApp.
+We collect information in several ways: (a) you provide it directly, (b) it is collected automatically when you use the app, and (c) it is received from third parties such as Firebase and Yelp.

 ### 2.1 Account & authentication data